open-compensation-token-license/license-token-website/wikisrc/the-downside-of-apache-license-and-why-i-never-would-use-it.md

 ### Downsides of the Apache License

-1. **Weak Copyleft Protection**: Compared to the [GPL](https://www.gnu.org/licenses/gpl-3.0.html), Apache License allows proprietary derivation which could discourage community contributions.
+1. **Weak Copyleft Protection**: Compared to the [GPL](https://www.gnu.org/licenses/gpl-3.0.html), the Apache License allows proprietary derivation which could discourage community contributions.
 This can lead to issues with [software project forking](https://www.license-token.com/wiki/software-project-forking) and the dilution of community-driven efforts.

 2. **Dependency Management and Compatibility Concerns**: Although permissive, combining it with stricter licenses (e.g., GPL) might require complex legal compliance efforts.
 This complexity can be a barrier for small teams or individuals who prefer [reduced legal complexity](https://www.license-token.com/wiki/open-source-project-funding-strategies).